Courses & Workshops

 The course is also run three times per year and lasts for 10 weeks.
 It costs £40.00 for members (£50.00 per couple for members).
 A creche will be provided free of charge for Harrow residents, however a deposit will be required to secure a place.

-The next course will start in September and is likely to be a daytime course.
-To be added to the waiting list, please contact Rita Rao on 020 8429 1552 or firstname.lastname@example.org.
+The next course will start in January and is likely to be a daytime course.
+For more information please contact Rita Rao on 020 8429 1552 or email@example.com.

 A four session programme to teach you effective and well researched ways to better manage misbehaviour in children 3-12 years.
 This course is designed to help parents and carers to: